nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 |[Section 5: Documentation](#documentation)|To represent documents describing the system and its parts.|

 ## Setting Up & Getting started
+This section provides on setting up the *25HoursADay* application.

 ### Setting up